OpenAlea development guidelines#

 OpenAlea projects should use the pyproject.toml file to define the build configuration and the metadata of the project.
 This file should contain the following sections:

-• Use setuptools as the build system. setuptools is the most widely used build system for Python packages.
+• In most cases you can use setuptools as the build system. setuptools is the most widely used build system for Python packages.
 It is used to define the metadata of the package, the dependencies, and the entry points.
+We also recommend using setuptools_scm as a companion tool to handle automatically set the version metadata of your package based on git tags.

 [build-system]